 Let's make these automated data set better explored for farmers and consultants using non traditional statistics, such as machine learning to process and analyze the large pool of data to transform data in information to drive site specific crop management.

 Data Driven Decisions is one of the major objective to support farmers decisions on their own operations.

 How it works

-The only requirement is to have yield mapping and variable rate seed and fertilizer capabilities.
+The only requirement is to have yield mapping and variable rate fertilizer capabilities.